What is 1-3-5 Rule?

 Implementing the 1-3-5 Rule

-To effectively implement the 1-3-5 Rule, individuals can follow these steps:
+To effectively implement the 1-3-5 Rule, individuals can follow these steps to structure their day efficiently and optimize their working hours:

 1. Prioritize Tasks: